scottchiefbaker/php-sqlite-cache/README.md

 ## Cleanup

-Over time objects will be added and deleted.
-This may create fragmentation in the database so it might be a good idea to `VACUUM` it every so often.
+Over time objects will be added and deleted to the cache.
+This *may* create fragmentation in the database so it might be a good idea to `VACUUM` it every so often.
 We have provided a method to do this:

 ```PHP
 // Remove all expired entries and defragment the database